marco-travel-companion/marco-legal-docs/privacy-policy.md

 a.
 Location Data: Required for map functionality.
 This data is not stored.
 You can disable location access in your device settings.

 b.
-Microphone Access: Required for Text-to-Speech features.
+Microphone Access: Required for Speech-to-Text feature.
 You can disable this permission in your device settings.

 c.
 Account creation: You can use the free version of the App without signing up.
-Access to locked locations requires Google or Apple sign-in.
+Access to locations beyond free trial requires Google or Apple sign-in and purchase of a pass.